Sco66Baker/SetBase/README.md

 # SetBase
-Set a Octal, Decimal, or Hexadecimal base to find the Number.
+Set a Octal, Decimal, or Hexadecimal base to find the int byte.